hai-vr/documentation/docs/products/animator-as-code/functions/modular-avatar.md

 - `MaacParameter<bool> NewBoolToFloatParameter(AacFlFloatParameter aacParameter)` <br/>
 Declare a new Bool parameter, acknowledging that the animator has exposed it as a Float.
 By default it is saved and synced.
 This creates a ModularAvatarParameters on the targeted object if it doesn't already exist.

+#### Parameter groups

+- `MaacParameter<float> NewParameter(MaacParameterType parameterType, params string[] parametersWithNulls)` <br/>
+  Declare new parameters of the given type.
+If you use Animator As Code, you can reuse the parameters using the other `NewParameter` method overloads or the `NewBoolToFloatParameter` method.
+The array can safely contain null values.

 - `MaacParameter<float> NewParameter(AacFlFloatParameterGroup aacParameterGroup)` <br/>
 Declare new Float parameters, by default saved and synced.
 This creates a ModularAvatarParameters on the targeted object if it doesn't already exist.
 Function calls on the resulting objects will affect all parameters of that group.